 However, there is an upward trend of insurance providers steering consumers towards preferred behaviours by leveraging loyalty marketing and rewards programs.
 With stiff competition and a cost-sensitive customer base, insurance firms increasingly need to adapt to stay competitive and secure revenues.
 Loyalty marketing and rewards programs can help you meet your businesses goals, and there are many opportunities to be first and offer something unique.

-For a free consultation about loyalty marketing for your insurance company, Jamie Fisher (Commercial Director – The Super Marketing Group) can offer advice and options – please click here.
+For a free consultation about loyalty marketing for your insurance company, Jamie Fisher (Chief Commercial Officer – The Super Marketing Group) can offer advice and options – please click here.